himanshu2454/Kunteksto/docs_source/source/start.rst

 The *object* portion can contain spaces.
 However, the first space character defines the separation between the *predicate* and *object*.

 Again, the information in the table in the PDF can help you determine additional meaning about the data if you are not a domain expert in this area of *Fake System* information.
-If you do not already have an ontology defining the meaning of these columns then you can search in places like `BARTOC <http://www.bartoc.org/>`_, `Linked Open Vocabularies <http://lov.okfn.org/dataset/lov>`_  `Biontology <https://www.bioontology.org/>`_  or even places that aren't formal ontologies but contain reliable definitions and descriptions such as `a dictionary <http://www.dictionary.com/>`_ or an `encyclopedia <https://en.wikipedia.org/wiki/Main_Page>`_.
+If you do not already have an ontology defining the meaning of these columns then you can search in places like `BARTOC <http://www.bartoc.org/>`_, `Linked Open Vocabularies <http://lov.okfn.org/dataset/lov>`_ and `Biontology <https://www.bioontology.org/>`_
+or even places that aren't formal ontologies but contain reliable definitions and descriptions such as `a dictionary <http://www.dictionary.com/>`_ or an `encyclopedia <https://en.wikipedia.org/wiki/Main_Page>`_.

 - Once you have completed the data description step, **saved any changes to the configuration file** and **saved your changes** using the *Save* button on each Record, close the Record Editor with the *Exit* button.
 This action starts the model generation process, followed by the data generation process.